Sank's Glossary of Linguistics

 SEMANTIC TRANSPARENCY

 (Semantics) This term aims to capture the intuitive difference felt between compounds like hogwash, meaning 'nonsense', and a compound like milkman.
-In the literature, "semantic transparency" is defined in two main ways.
+In the literature, semantic transparency is defined in two main ways.
 One is the idea that it can be linked to meaning predictability.
 Plag (2003) states that words are semantically transparent if "their meaning is predictable on the basis of the word-formation rule according to which they have been formed."

 The second kind of definition uses analyzability rather than predictability.
 A classic example is Zwitserlood (1994), who writes that "[t]he meaning of a fully transparent compound is synchronically related to the meaning of its composite words".
-In this sense, milkman clearly is transparent because any possible usage will allow linking the interpretation in some way to the meanings of the constituent parts. | Melanie J Bell and Martin Schäfer, 2013
+In this sense, milkman clearly is transparent because any possible usage will allow linking the interpretation in some way to the meanings of the constituent parts. | Melanie J. Bell and Martin Schäfer, 2013

 SEMANTIC UNITY

 1. (Semantics) In contrast to studies that have focused on the syntactic properties of English -self pronouns (myself, yourself, etc.), this paper investigates the semantic and pragmatic contributions these forms make in different structural contexts, including not only appositive uses, but also reflexives and a wide variety of so-called exceptional uses, such as logophoric expressions and picture noun phrases.
 An extensive examination of data from a collection of spoken and written texts reveals that -self pronouns in different structural environments nevertheless exhibit the same semantic and pragmatic characteristics.
-The structurally diverse assemblage of reflexives, emphatics, and a list of other exceptions are shown to have "semantic unity", since the same message effects are seen in all of these environments, including argument and appositive, reflexive and emphatic, as well as what are traditionally described as discourse-based uses. | Nancy Stern, 2018
+The structurally diverse assemblage of reflexives, emphatics, and a list of other exceptions are shown to have semantic unity, since the same message effects are seen in all of these environments, including argument and appositive, reflexive and emphatic, as well as what are traditionally described as discourse-based uses. | Nancy Stern, 2004

-2. (Stylistics) Textual unity and "semantic unity" are two important features of a text.
+2. (Stylistics) Textual unity and semantic unity are two important features of a text.
 Different linguistic items present in a text weave together to give textual unity to the text and at deep level these linguistic features contribute to produce unified meanings which create semantic unity in the text.
-Enkvist (1978) also believes that semantic connections take two forms i.e. a connection at surface level called cohesion and a connection at more profound level takes the form of coherence.
+Enkvist (1987) also believes that semantic connections take two forms i.e. a connection at surface level called cohesion and a connection at more profound level takes the form of coherence.
 A text as a cohesive semantic unit must have surface cohesion and overall coherence in order to present a flow of thought and meanings in the text. | Amina Shahzadi, Rahat Chaudhary, and Abdul Ghaffar Bhatti, 2022

-Page Last Modified January 17, 2024
+Page Last Modified September 21, 2024

 B a c k T o I n d e x